AMR vs. AGV: Which mobile robot will boost your warehouse?

 The lifespan of an AGV or AMR is generally several years, often between 7 and 10 years, or even more.
 This depends on the intensity of its use, the quality of its manufacture and, above all, the rigor of preventive maintenance (checking batteries, sensors, wear parts).

-Does AMR installation require a complete warehouse shutdown?
+Does the installation of AMR require a complete shutdown of the warehouse?

-No, and that's one of their great advantages.
-Deployment is a two-step process: mapping, where the robot walks the aisles to create its map (which can often be done outside of peak hours), and software integration.
-Routine operations can usually continue with minimal disruption during installation.
+No, and that's one of their major advantages.
+Deployment takes place in two stages: mapping, where the robot travels along the aisles to create its map (which can often be done outside of peak hours), and software integration.
+Regular operations can generally continue with minimal disruption during installation.

 Are AMR robots really safe to work alongside humans?

-What is the impact of artificial intelligence (AI) on AMR performance?
+What is the impact of artificial intelligence (AI) on the performance of AMRs?

 AI is at the heart of AMR's superiority.
-It intervenes on several levels:
+It plays a role at several levels:

-- Fleet optimization: The system uses AI to distribute tasks among robots in the most efficient way possible, minimizing empty runs and preventing congestion.
+- Fleet optimization: The system uses AI to distribute tasks between robots in the most efficient way possible, minimizing empty trips and preventing congestion.

 Most read articles